 Prompt treatment is almost always required to alleviate pain and to ensure the teeth have the best possible chance of survival.
 If there is severe pain, it is best to make an appointment with the dentist as quickly as possible.
 The pain caused by dental emergencies almost always gets worse without treatment, and dental issues can jeopardize physical health.

-Dealing with Dental Emergencies
+Dealing with Dental Emergencies in Abbotsford

 Knocked Out Tooth